Ovarian Cancer: Causes, Symptoms, Types and Treatments

 - Stromal Cells (Cells That Realease Hormones)

-According to the American Cancer Society, ovarian cancers rank fifth in cancer deaths among women in the United States with over 14,000 women dying from the disease each year.
-In addition to those deaths, over 22,000 U.S. women are diagnosed with an ovarian cancer each year.
+According to the American Cancer Society, ovarian cancers rank fifth in cancer deaths among women in the United States with more than 14,000 women dying from the disease each year.
+In addition to those deaths, more than 22,000 U.S. women are diagnosed with the disease each year.

 What Are The Types Of Ovarian Cancer?

-Of the various forms of ovarian cancer, the following are the most notable and commonly diagnosed.
+Of the various forms, the following are the most notable and commonly diagnosed.

 Epithelial tumors are uncontrollable cancerous growths that originate in the cells of the outer layer of the ovary.
 There are various types of epithelial tumors with the benign types being serous adenomas, mucinous adenomas, and Brenner tumors.

-This form of ovarian cancer is the most common form, with nearly 90% of all ovarian cancer diagnosis being epithelial tumors.
-Part of what makes this form of ovarian cancer so deadly is the difficulty women have in detecting it before it enters an advanced stage of development – over 70% of women don’t discover the cancer until this point.
+This form of is the most common form, with nearly 90% of all diagnoses being epithelial tumors.
+Part of what makes this form so deadly is the difficulty women have in detecting it before it enters an advanced stage of development – over 70% of women don’t discover the cancer until this point.

 Germ Cell Tumors